pypa/hatch/docs/plugins/builder/app.md

 Every executable will be built inside an `app` directory in the [output directory](../../config/build.md#output-directory).

-If the [`CARGO_BUILD_TARGET`](https://doc.rust-lang.org/cargo/reference/config.html#buildtarget) environment variable is set then it's value will be appended to the file name stems.
+If the [`CARGO_BUILD_TARGET`](https://doc.rust-lang.org/cargo/reference/config.html#buildtarget) environment variable is set then its value will be appended to the file name stems.